h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 *Things to Note:*

 1. The experiment with the lower settings had less features scored compared to the pre-ran experiment.
-This means that DAI tested 45 features from which only 7 were found useful compared to the pre-ran experiment which tested 2700 features and found 18 features useful for feature engineering.
-At higher settings, DAI does a more thorough evaluation.
+This means that Driveless AI tested 45 features from which only 7 were found useful compared to the pre-ran experiment which tested 2700 features and found 18 features useful for feature engineering.
+At higher settings, Driveless AI does a more thorough evaluation.

 2. The lower settings experiment had an R2 value of .95146 compared to .95852 for the pre-ran experiment.